 Start with the two Dual trims, because on paper, they are almost the same vehicle.
 Same colors, same wheel choices, same interiors, and the same Performance Upgrade path that unlocks Sport, Soft Sand, and Rally.
 What separates Dual Large from Dual Max is range, a bigger battery, and the Forest Edge interior, which only appears on the Max for a limited time.
 If you are cross-shopping those two, you are really deciding how much range you want, not which features you walk away with.

 Moving up to Tri and Quad is when the order sheet opens.
-Storm Blue and Canyon Red appear for the first time, neither of which can be ordered on the Dual trims.
+Storm Blue and Red Canyon appear for the first time, neither of which can be ordered on the Dual trims.
 The modes that were locked away lower down, Drift, Rock Crawl, and Conserve, all come standard up here.
 The Quad then goes its own way on wheels, dropping the Sport and Range sets, and the rest of the lineup runs and swaps in Super Sport, Dune, and the Burnished Bronze finish.
 It is also the only one of the four that cannot be had with the lighter wheels at all.

 Rivian R1 configurations compared